-The regulations implementing the ADA provide that: "A public entity that employs 50 or more persons shall designate at least one employee to coordinate its efforts to comply with and carry out its responsibilities under this part, including
+The regulations implementing the ADA provide that: "A public entity that employs 50 or more persons shall designate at least one employee to coordinate its efforts to comply with and carry out its responsibilities under this part, including any investigation of any complaint communicated to it alleging its noncompliance with this part or alleging any actions that would be prohibited by this part.
+The public entity must make available to all interested individuals the name, office address, and telephone number of the employee(s) designated pursuant to this paragraph."
+[34 CFR 35.107 (a)]

-Coordinator: Brittany Smeltekop, Director of Student Services 87 West Union Street Ashland, MA 01721 508-881-0155
+Coordinator: Brittany Hawkins, Director of Student Services 87 West Union Street Ashland, MA 01721 508-881-0155